cstrab/spreadsheet-db/README.md

 Stage: Refactoring - Breaking changes are expected, but less frequent during this phase.
 Unit test coverage is recommended, but there are no coverage requirements.
 Internal code review is required at the end of this stage.

-- [ ] Frontend:
+- [x] Frontend:
     - [x] useGrid.ts - update handleUpdate bulkUpdateData case to predict backend ids after update (i.e. start from id=1 always since we will reset id count for the table), this will improve bulk update performance
     - [x] General - Add navigation bar with custom asset symbol and version number
     - [x] General - Incorporate links into navigation bar, main side link "Tables" with dropdown for table list
-    - [ ] useGrid.ts - Light cleanup of UI and styling
+    - [x] useGrid.ts - Light cleanup of UI and styling
-    - [ ] useGrid.ts - Update alert statements to modals
-    - [ ] General - Additional error handling and logging
+    - [x] General - Display count of row entries under the AGGrid component
 - [ ] Backend:
     - [ ] main.py - For bulk-update need to reset ids after database table is cleared, but this syntax is database dependent (i.e. postgres .vs MSSQL, so need have a mapping for this)
     - [ ] dao.py - Implement custom DAO for each data table